Whistle (band): Biography

-After the release of their second album, the group gave up rhyming in favor of a contemporary R&B sound ("Barbara's Bedroom" (1987), "Bad Habit" (1990) and love ballads, including "Chance for Our Love" (1986), "Please Love Me" (1986), "Still My Girl" (1987) and "Right Next to Me" (1988).
-The group's biggest R&B hit single was a cover version of Heatwave's "Always and Forever" (1990).
+After the release of its second album, the group gave up rapping in favor of a contemporary R&B sound ("Barbara's Bedroom" (1987), "Bad Habit" (1990) and love ballads, including "Chance for Our Love" (1986), "Please Love Me" (1986), "Still My Girl" (1987), and "Right Next to Me" (1988).
+The group's biggest R&B hit single was a cover version of Heatwave's "Always and Forever" (1990), which reached No. 35 on the U.S. Billboard Hot 100 in June of that same year.
 After this, the group disbanded, as Jazzy Jazz went on to form another group called G.H.P.
 (Group Home Productions) with Free Daydreamer of the group Entouch and Will Skillz of the group Pure Blend.
 Terk went on to become involved in local and national politics while continuing work as an entrepreneur in entertainment.

-"Right Next to Me" became a popular song in the Philippines, with some Filipino singers covering it, such as Jed Madela, Aaron, Johann Escanan and Kimpoy Feliciano.
+"Right Next to Me" became a popular song in the Philippines, with some Filipino singers covering it, such as Jed Madela, Aaron, Johann Escanan, and Kimpoy Feliciano.